AbdLaswi/Material/Objects.md

      Venus: "second",
    };

-   // 2- access the `koala` value of the following object: const animalDiet = {
+   // 2- access the value of key `koala` in the following object: const animalDiet = {
      mammals: {
        cat: "carnivore",